stackvana/microcule/ReadMe.md

 ## Introduction

 This project is the component which several production services, including [hook.io](http://hook.io), use to spawn real-time arbitrary streaming microservices in response to streaming HTTP requests.
-It's been battle-hardened with over two years of development and 100+ million microservice deployments.
+It's been battle-hardened with over two years of development and it's largest installation is now managing 8000+ microservices.

 You are encouraged to use this module as-is, or modify it to suite your needs.
 If you are interested in contributing please let us know by opening a Pull Request.